nextpyp/pyp/docs/workshop/nysbc_day1.rst

     - You can now view the model fit to your map interactively in ChimeraX

 .. nextpyp:: 3D Visualization in ArtiaX (just watch, though you can follow if you have ArtiaX plugin)
+  :collapsible: open

-  * For reference, these instructions are available on the :doc:`nextPYP User Guide<../guide/chimera_artiax>`.
+  * For reference, these instructions are available on the :doc:`nextPYP User Guide<../guide/chimerax_artiax>`.

   * We assume the user already has the ArtiaX plugin, if not a simple google search will bring you to their docs for installation.